codex-storage/bittorrent-codex-docs/10 Notes/How BitTorrent-Codex integration may look like?.md

 ### Integrating Codex and BitTorrent

+Ideally we want to [[Advertising BitTorrent content on Codex|advertise BitTorrent content directly on Codex network]].

+#### Discussion and alternative integration options

 Despite the conceptual similarities between Codex and BitTorrent, trying to perform some surgical cuts in the Codex protocol to make it able to talk to other BitTorrent clients does not seem to be the best way.
-The most intuitive approach seems to be providing a library with a similar interface as [[libtorrent-rasterbar|libtorrent]] (at least for the clients that depend on it), yet using Codex under the hood.
-Doing this alone, however, will allow the involved clients to interoperate only if all of them selected "Codex Durability Engine" in the settings instead of using the default BitTorrent protocol.
-What if a client using the default BitTorrent protocol wants to join a swarm with nodes using Codex protocol?
+The protocols are different, the DHTs are different, the manifests are different.
+Conceptually, of course, a lot of similarities, yet, the differences make the two worlds impenetrable to each other.
+How then the content from BitTorrent will move over to Codex?

 ![[Code-BitTorrent interoperability.svg]]